 I’ve been hit in the gut – not with the flu – but with loss.
 My father died unexpectedly Monday evening.
 I feel deflated…and defeated.
 Ironically, the most upbeat day in the 6 weeks he’s been in the hospital since his car accident was also his last.
-Everyone was excited that he was making such [...]
+Everyone was excited that he […]

 “If only one line in a poem has energy, then cut the rest out and leave only that one line.
 That one line is the poem.”
 William Carlos Williams to Allen Ginsberg Poetry is like wine.
 We start out drinking Ripple, then move on to Mateus, and then graduate to something much better, I hope. [...]